HaseU-git/Detection_of_Street_Smokers/README.md

 ### Detect Only

-If you do not want to receive any messages, please command following code.
+If you do not want to receive any messages, please command following code (It takes several minutes).

 ```shell
 cd /location/in/container/yolov5